Zookal/dataengineer_test/ANSWERS.md

   * For the staging storage, instead of using MySQL database, I will use distributed storage like S3, which is also horizontally scalable.
 This will avoid bottlenecks in our processing framework, for eg. Spark, thus, utilization of distributed processing.

+  * If we have a streaming / event use case, we can use a streaming broker like Kafka or Kinesis.
+  Here, we can control the amount of partitions if we expect to have more data load.
+  It also allows decoupling of components in our pipeline, ie. we can avoid direct access to our various data source and to only depend on our streaming broker for the data that we want to consume.

   * For orchestration framework, I'll use Cloud watch to trigger the pipeline jobs for simplicity.
    We can also use Airflow here, and I can talk about it if needed.

   * For the data warehouse store, I'll pick a columnar database like Redshift which was optimized for analytics and aggregation, also good performance for read-heavy workloads.